"Waldorf education strives to create

 ◊ “The Inner Structure of the Curriculum

 The rest of the book continues in much the same vein.
 Two of the chapter sections in later parts of the book bear the titles "What is the Nature of the Holy Spirit?" and "What Is My relationship to the Cosmic Christ?"
 In sum, Waldorf education is an occult form of religious education.
-Here are two final quotations.
+Here are two final quotations (one being an extension of a previous quote).
 The first asks what Waldorf teachers do for their students, and it answers in religious terms: Taking each student's soul qualities and past lives into account, Waldorf teachers attempt to continue the work begun by the gods (the "Hierarchies") before the child was born.
 (Waldorf teachers think they can learn about students' past lives and the intentions of the gods through clairvoyance.)
-The gods are infused by the spirit of Christ; they work on his behalf; and Waldorf teachers should do the same.
-They strive to fill the world with the Christ Impulse — the impetus that the Sun God provided for further evolution.
+The gods are infused by the spirit of Christ; they work on His behalf; and Waldorf teachers should do the same.
+Waldorf teachers strive to fill the world with the Christ Impulse — the impetus that the Sun God provided for mankind's further evolution.

 To wrap this up, let's return to the first quotation I offered from THE ESOTERIC BACKGROUND OF WALDORF EDUCATION.
 It specifies the ultimate religious purpose of Waldorf schooling and it tells how this purpose shapes the curriculum.
 Waldorf teachers should enact the Christ Impulse, receiving guidance from different godly sources when teaching at different grade levels:

 When Waldorf teachers walk their meditative path, assisted by prayers written by Rudolf Steiner, they are enacting their creed, the religion known as Anthroposophy.
 When they lead students toward a meditative path, assisted by prayers written by Rudolf Steiner, they are again enacting their creed.
 They do these things for the sakes of their souls and the souls of their students.
-Christ the Sun God gave us the Impulse that can lead to higher and higher spiritual evolution.
-In this sense, He came to save our souls.
+Christ the Sun God gave us the Impulse that can lead to higher and higher spiritual evolution, Steiner taught.
+In this sense, Christ came to save our souls.
 If Waldorf teachers were to fall away from their path, they would run the risk of descending into the Eighth Sphere (in essence, hell).
-In this sense, Anthroposophy is no different from many other religions: It has a creed, it specifies good actions and condemns evil actions, and it holds out the promise of salvation and the threat of perdition.
+Anthroposophy is essentially no different from many other religions: It has a creed, it specifies good actions and condemns evil actions, and it holds out the promise of salvation and the threat of perdition.

 As Querido makes plain, the activities of Waldorf teachers are essentially religious, undertaken in service to both Christ and Humanity.